bparanj/crystal/electronics/experiments/queue/photovoltaic-action-exp.md

-A simple experiment to illustrate the concept of photovoltaic action:
+A experiment to illustrate the concept of photovoltaic action:

 PENDING

 Can this be run in Tinkercad?

-### Objective:

 To demonstrate how sunlight can be converted directly into electrical energy using a solar cell.